AlexNateShel/PY4E/Python For Everybody (Book)/Chapter 1/Exercises.md

 ### Exercise 8: Explain each of the following using an example of a human capability:
 #### (1) Central Processing Unit
+The human equivalent to the Central Processing Unit is the brain.

 #### (2) Main Memory
+The human equivalent to Main Memory is short term memory.

 #### (3) Seconday Memory
+The human equivalent to Secondary Memory is long term memory.

 #### (4) Input Device
+The human equivalent to an input device is the ears and eyes.

 #### (5) Output Device
+The human equivalent to a output device is our mouths/voices.

 ### Exercise 9: How do you fix a "Syntax Error"?
+Find the "grammar" rules that have been violated, the incorrect syntax that is causing the error, and correct it.
+Python usually points to where the error is occuring, but sometimes the mistake was earlier in the program than when Python noticed it.